ideawu/ssdb/README.md

-# SSDB - A LevelDB server with zset data type
+# SSDB - A fast NoSQL database for storing big list of data

 SSDB is a high performace key-value(key-string, key-zset, key-hashmap) NoSQL database, using Google LevelDB as storage engine.